 The following policy establishes actions that will be taken by the district to provide a safe learning and working environment during the coronavirus (COVID-19) pandemic and shall supersede any conflicting language in existing district policies or administrative regulations until the Governing Board determines that the need for this policy no longer exists.
 The Board acknowledges that, due to the evolving nature of the pandemic, federal, state, and local orders impacting district operations are subject to change without notice.
-In the event that any federal, or state, law and/or order or local order may conflict with this policy, the law or order shall govern.
+In the event that any federal, state, or local order may conflict with this policy, the order shall govern.